 2. About an hour later, arrive at the bus station in Santa Cruz de Tenerife.
 Take the 015 bus to La Laguna.

-La Laguna is known for its great hiking paths and because of it’s proximity to the beach of Las Teresitas within a 20 minute drive of the center of La Laguna.
-A beautiful contrast of mountains and beach which reminded me of California because of the succulent plants growing next to palm trees.
-I also recommend driving or hiking up to the view point, El Mirador Las Teresitas.
-Beautiful views, especially during sunset.
+La Laguna is also known for its great hiking paths and because of it’s proximity to the beach of Las Teresitas.
+This beach is a 20-minute drive from the center of La Laguna.
+The beautiful contrast of mountains and the beach reminded me of home in California because of the succulent plants growing next to palm trees.
+I also recommend driving or hiking up to the viewpoint, El Mirador Las Teresitas for awe-trucking views, especially during sunset.
 It reminded of the Amalfi Coast in Italy.

-Another short drive from La Laguna or Santa Cruz is Puerto de la Cruz; a stunning beach, popular by it’s black sand and lively boardwalk.
-This area is a bit more touristy.
-The restaurants and bars had an older crowd.
+Another short drive from La Laguna or Santa Cruz is Puerto de la Cruz; a stunning beach, popular by its black, volcanic sand, and lively boardwalk.
+This area is a bit more touristy and the restaurants and bars had an older crowd.
 Still, the exfoliating black sand was impressive, but I’m sure it gets really warm by absorbing all the sun rays in the summer.

 Garachico is a small but pretty town known for its natural rocky pools, which were created by lava from the volcano.
-Worth visiting if you have the time.
-La Caleta, is another rocky beach worth checking out, but not somewhere where you could lay down in the sand since there’s an abundance of rocks.
+It is worth visiting if you have the time.
+La Caleta, is another rocky beach worth checking out, but not somewhere where you could lay down in the sand since it’s rocky.

 La Orotava, is one of the cutest Spanish towns I’ve seen.
-You can do a DIY walking tour in about 2 hours.
+You can do a DIY walking tour in about two hours.
 We started the day by parking near the houses then walking to the tourism office.
 There, we were provided a map with many landmarks that were walking distance from each other.
-Among them the Jardin Victoria, the museum Casa de los Balcones, and you have some amazing ocean views from Molino de Gofio.
-From La Orotava we drove up to Santa Ursula, less than 15mins away.
+Among them the Jardin Victoria, the museum Casa de los Balcones, and amazing ocean views from Molino de Gofio.
+From La Orotava we drove up to Santa Ursula, less than 15 minutes away.
 We were hunting for the famous “guachinches”, which are the best places to eat in this area.

 Seafood is popular in Tenerife for obvious reasons.
-You can order a grilled-mediterranean style fish, or bathed in sauce.
+You can order a grilled-Mediterranean style fish, or bathed in sauce.
 Rabbit seemed to also be a common dish in the north.
 The most iconic side dish is “papas arrugadas”, these are boiled potatoes with “mojo”.
 Mojo is a very delicious sauce that goes amazing with many things, especially seafood.
-There’s the green one, which is cilantro, garlic, oil and other spices.
+There’s the green one, which has cilantro, garlic, oil, and other spices.
 The red one tends to be spicier.
 Every restaurant seemed to have their own mojo recipe, encouraging us to try all of them.
 I apologize for not having any food pics, but my mind was focused on only one thing whenever food arrived.
-You gotta trust on this one, everything was delicious.
+You gotta trust me that everything was delicious.

 La Gomera is the closest island to Tenerife and can be visited in a day.
 You can easily see it from Los Cristianos beach in the south of Tenerife.
-The ferry departs from Los Cristianos port and arrives, an hour later in La Gomera.
-2 companies connect both islands: Fred Olsen and Armas Naviera.
+The ferry departs from Los Cristianos port and arrives, an hour later, at La Gomera.
+Two companies connect both islands: Fred Olsen and Armas Naviera.

 TL,DR… Tenerife is amazing!
 Even if the flight is expensive, the island is not.
 The weather is great, even if the north was a bit chilly.
 Don’t be discouraged from learning that you either need a car or patience for the Guagua (bus).
-There’s something for everyone in this island, so I hope you you’re able to visit and enjoy every moment just like I did.
+There’s something for everyone on this island, so I hope you’re able to visit and enjoy every moment just like I did.
 Follow me on Instagram @joyzcortez for updates on travel pics & tips!